pstaabp/pstaabp.github.io/sci-comp-notes/week01/week01.md

 -------------

 Scientific Computing is

-* a field in which problem solving is done via writing programs (algorithms and code) to solve the problems.
+* a field of study in which problem solving is done via writing programs (algorithms and code) to solve the problems.
-* Requires math or science knowledge to be effective.
+* a field which requires math or science knowledge to be effective.

 Scientific Computing is not

 * just writing code
 * a substitute for math or science
 * a magic bullet to solve any problem